A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Evaluation

 \emph{Interpretable by design}: The model repair mechanism proposes specific and localized changes to the agent's explicit PDDL+ model.
-Thus, adaptation in the planning-adaptive agent is \emph{interpretable}.
+Thus, adaptation in the HYDRA agent is \emph{interpretable}.
 A model designer can inspect the proposed repair to understand why and how the novelty affected the agent's behavior.
-Here is a repair found by the method during evaluation: \begin{small}\begin{spverbatim}repair:[m_cart: 9.0, l_pole: 0, m_pole: 0, force_mag: 0, gravity: 0, ...]; resulting consistency: 0.0067561\end{spverbatim}\end{small}.
+Here is a repair found by the method during evaluation: \begin{small}\begin{spverbatim}repair:[m_cart: 9.0, l_pole: 0, m_pole: 0, force_mag: 0, gravity: 0, ...]; resulting inconsistency: 0.0067561\end{spverbatim}\end{small}.

 In contrast, learning in model-free systems such as DQN-adaptive cannot be interpreted directly.
-The planning-adaptive agent uses only its observations over a single episode in the environment to guide its search for the correct model.
+The planning-adaptive (HYDRA) agent uses only its observations over a single episode in the environment to guide its search for the correct model.
 The observations by themselves may not provide sufficient information to determine the parameter values exactly.
 The model repair mechanism might be repeated after different episodes to further update the model and increase its accuracy given new trajectories.
-This is occasionally seen in this experimental evaluation when the PDDL+ model of the planning-adaptive agent is updated multiple times, each bringing it closer to the ``true'' repair (mass of cart $\times10$).
+This is occasionally seen in this experimental evaluation when the PDDL+ model of the planning-adaptive (HYDRA) agent is updated multiple times, each bringing it closer to the ``true'' repair (mass of cart $\times10$).

-Then next of set experiments were run to evaluate the generality of the repair-based accommodation mechanism.
-Figure \ref{fig:combined_results_more} summarizes the planning-adaptive agent's behavior when novelty introduction changes the length of the pole (novelty ID 1 in Table \ref{tab:novelties}) and gravity (novelty ID 6 in Table \ref{tab:novelties}).
+Then next set of experiments was run to evaluate the generality of the repair-based accommodation mechanism.
+Figure~\ref{fig:results_length} summarizes the planning-adaptive (HYDRA) agent's behavior when novelty introduction changes the length of the pole (novelty ID 1 in Table \ref{tab:novelties}).
 The results show that changing the length of the pole is impactful and degrades the agent's performance (as evidenced by the performance dip immediately after the novelty is introduced) but the repair mechanism enables the agent to recover its performance to a significant extent.
-The impact of changing gravity on agent performance is not as clear.
-When the gravity increases to $20$, the agent's performance doesn't change suggesting that the planning model is resilient to changes in gravity.
-In an extreme case, when the gravity is reduced to $-40$, the performance drops and never recovers.
-It is likely that the cart becomes uncontrollable in very low gravity and consequently, no repair is ever successful in improving the performance.

-\subsubsection{ScienceBirds}
+\paragraph{ScienceBirds}